Introduction to Microsoft Exchange Server 2013

 Progent's Consulting Services for Microsoft Technology

-For businesses of any size in the Northern California area or elsewhere in the U.S., Progent's Microsoft-certified consultants can provide affordable online network help and IT consulting support for the whole family of Microsoft .NET servers.
-Progent can provide Windows Server 2019 upgrade expertise, Windows Server 2016 hybrid cloud integration, Microsoft Windows Server 2012 R2 configuration support, Microsoft Windows 2008 Server expertise, and Microsoft Windows 2003 Server upgrade help.
-Progent's planning, installation, update, and support services include system design, configuration, and management help for
+For businesses of any size in the San Francisco area or elsewhere in the U.S., Progent's Microsoft-authorized consultants offer low-cost online network assistance and professional consulting support for the whole family of Microsoft .NET servers.
+Progent offers Windows Server 2019 migration consulting, Windows Server 2016 hybrid cloud integration, Windows Server 2012 R2 planning assistance, Windows Server 2008 R2 consulting, and Microsoft Windows 2003 Server maintenance.
+Progent's migration, installation, update, and consulting capabilities cover system architecture, configuration, and administration help for

 Help Desk Call Center Services, comprehensive

-Progent also can deliver a wide range of remote PC desktop consulting and support services including Windows 10 planning and migration support, Microsoft Windows 8.1 integration expertise, Windows 7 support, upgrading to 64-bit computing, Office and Office 365 integration, and automating Business Desktop Deployment.
+Progent in addition offers a full range of online PC desktop services such as Windows 10 migration support, Windows 8.1 integration expertise, Windows 7 support, upgrading to 64-bit computing, Microsoft Office and Office 365 integration, and automating desktop configuration.

-In case your company requires immediate online help from a Microsoft certified network expert, refer to Progent's Urgent Remote Computer Support.
+If your company requires immediate remote help from a certified network expert, visit Progent's Urgent Remote Network Support.

 Find out more about Progent's Support for Microsoft Servers.

-In order to contact Progent about engineering expertise for Exchange Server or to ask about Progent's Microsoft Exchange hosting services, call 1-800-993-9400 or see Contact Progent.
+To contact Progent about engineering help for MS Exchange Server or to learn more about Progent's Exchange hosting services, call 1-800-993-9400 or see Contact Progent.